-- FMCSA ITD website PRISM Data and Activity Safety Hub (DASH) website
+- FMCSA ITD website PRISM Data And Activity Safety Hub (DASH) website

-Enter the agency name responsible for ITD in the State: Department of Public Safety Enter the agency name responsible for PRISM in the State: Department of Public Safety
+Enter the agency name responsible for ITD in the State: Department of Public Safety Enter the agency name responsible for PRISM in the State: NM Department of Taxation and Revenue

-Problem Statement Narrative and Projected Goal:

-If the State's PRISM compliance is less than full participation, describe activities your State plans to implement to achieve full participation in PRISM.
+Problem Statement Narrative and Projected Goal: Describe activities your State plans to implement in order to maintain participation in PRISM at your current level (Full, Enhanced, Expanded) and ITD goals.
 The State is in Step 7 PRISM compliance.

-Program Activities for FY 2022 - 2024: Describe any actions that will be taken to implement full participation in PRISM.
+Program Activities for FY 2022 - 2024: Describe any actions that will be taken to maintain full participation in PRISM and any ITD activities.

-The State is in Step 7 PRISM compliance and will continue to maintain this compliance by involving the New Mexico Motor Vehicle Division in the pick up orders and removal of non compliant carriers license plates.
-Further NMSP-CVE will support and assist FMCSA and NM-MVD in denying re-incarnated carriers and suspected re-incarnated carriers.
+The State is in Step 7 PRISM compliance and will continue to maintain this compliance by involving the New Mexico Taxation and Revenue Department (NM-MVD) in the pick up orders and removal of non compliant carriers license plates.
+Further NMSP-CVE will support and assist FMCSA and NM-MVD in denying re-incarnated carriers and suspected reincarnated carriers.

-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to guarterly SF-PPR reporting.
+Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress (e.g., including quarterly SF-PPR reporting).